lukeod/vampiresurvivors-modding/arcana-system.md

 ## Weapon Integration

 ### Arcana Detection in Weapons
-Weapons can check for and respond to active arcanas:
+Weapons check for and respond to active arcanas:

 ```csharp
 // Check if a specific arcana is currently active